SHOW SIDEBAR

 table cutleryfish cutlery

-Knife and fork used for main dishes, the largest size for eating.
+Knives and forks used for main dishes, and are the largest size for eating.

-Many table knives have a rounded tip, but this is because Richelieu, who was the prime minister of Louis XIII of France, cut the tip of the knife to discourage guests from using the tip of the knife as a toothpick.
-It is said that the reason for this is that it was cut in a round shape.
+Many table knives have rounded tips, but this was done by Richelieu, who was Prime Minister of King Louis XIII of France, to discourage guests from using the tip of the knife as a toothpick.
+It is said that the idea was to have it cut into a round shape.

-There are also fish knives and fish forks with blades that are shaped to make it easier to eat fish dishes, and some are engraved with fish motifs for easy identification.
+There are also fish knives and fish forks whose blades are shaped to make it easier to eat fish dishes, and some are engraved with fish motifs to make them easier to understand.

 2. dessert knife/fork